mdn/browser-compat-data/schemas/compat-data-schema.md

 ### Localization

-We are planning to localize some of this data (e.g. notes, descriptions).
+We are planning to localize some of this data (for example notes, descriptions).
 At this point we haven't decided how or when we are going to do that.
 See [issue 114](https://github.com/mdn/browser-compat-data/issues/114) for more information.